carbon-language/carbon-lang/docs/design/classes.md

 for accessing and manipulating values of the type, and private helper methods used as an implementation detail of the public methods.

 These types are expected in idiomatic Carbon-only code.
-Extending this design to support these types is future work.

 #### With inheritance and subtyping